scopatz/inequality-scipy2019/slides.md

 ---
 name: ch2-forest
-# Walk in the forest
+# Walk in the jungle

-.bigger[Approaching the forest, you scare four vultures out of a tree.]
+.bigger[Approaching the jungle, you scare four vultures out of a tree.]

 --